DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/control/python.md

 The `input("Summing 1 to N: ")` is a python way to ask the user to enter a number.
 Whatever the user types, up to the enter, is the result of the expression.
-While what the user types is a string, python immediately makes it an integer.
+Because what the user types is a string, you need to tell python to treat it as an integer with `int(N)`.

 Now that we have a program that sums a few numbers, change it to ask the user to choose between summing or making a product.